Simulation of quantum computation with magic states via Jordan-Wigner transformations: Extended classical simulation

-Since line graph operators are preserved under Clifford gates and Pauli measurement the robustness is a monotone.
-The complexity of the simulation algorithm in the presence of negativity can then be related to the robustness~\cite{PashayanBartlett2015}.
+Since line graph operators are preserved under Clifford gates and Pauli measurement, the robustness is a monotone with respect to the resource theory of stabilizer quantum computation~\cite{VeitchEmerson2014}.
+The cost of classical simulation in the presence of negativity can then be related to this robustness~\cite{PashayanBartlett2015}.
 This generalized robustness is bounded above by the phase-space robustness of the CNC construction~\cite{RaussendorfZurel2020} and the robustness of magic~\cite{HowardCampbell2017}.
+See Appendix~\ref{Appendix:Robustness} for details.